-Matter arising Recommendations Priority Management response Responsibility Timing Housing and Council Tax Benefit Claim The subsidy claim was qualified because differences arose between total expenditure cells and the supporting analysis of expenditure within the claim.
+Matter arising Recommendations Priority Management response Responsibility Timing Housing and Council Tax Benefit Claim The subsidies claim was initially qualified because differences arose between total expenditure cells and the supporting analysis of expenditure within the claim.
 Cells 094 and 125; and 142 and 160 did not fully reconcile.
-The differences involved are insignificant at £3,744 and £2 respectively.
+The differences involved were insignificant at £1,495 and £266 respectively, have subsequently been amended and the qualification removed.
 Ensure the matters giving rise to the qualification of the housing and council tax benefit subsidy claim are resolved.
-High A reconciliation of the differences, and supporting evidence, was provided at the time of audit.
-In future the subsidy claim will be adjusted "to match" rather than simply provide supporting evidence of the differences.
-The £2 is in respect of rounding on £41.9 million of expenditure.
-Chief Accountant June 2010
+High The matters have now been resolved and the reconciliations will be reviewed as part of the preparation of future claims.
+Benefits manager Completed